Status: Bill 27 passed Dec. 5, 2018

 - each plan will have its own corporation that would perform administrator and trustee functions

-- allow employee and employer groups to nominate representatives to sit on their sponsor boards as well as the corporation boards with no final approval required from government
+- allow employee groups and employers to nominate representatives to sit on their sponsor boards as well as the board of directors of the corporations, with no final approval required from government

-- continue plan services with AIMCo and Alberta Pensions Services for a period of 5 years, after which plans can choose to renew their agreements or consider new options
+- continue plan services with AIMCo and Alberta Pensions Services for a period of 5 years, after which the corporations can choose to carry on with those service providers or consider new options

 - introduce protections for plan members to remain in their plan if there is an employer restructuring